eed3si9n/sbt-nescala2014/notes.md

 ### [Luke (@rubbish)][@rubbish]: Make util plugins for each tech stack

-we have several teams.
-aws-utils, etc
+we have several teams working on different products, but a lot of common in-house libraries for utilities and wrappers.

-we have a cross-cutting thing. common library becomes contention point.
+so these common libraries are modified by all of us. common libraries becomes contention point.

 ### [Dag (@daggerrz)][@daggerrz]: Modularlize util plugins